Extreme commuting: United Kingdom

-A survey over 2,000 British workers by Randstad Holding revealed that 9% of British workers commute for over 90 minutes each way.
+A survey over 2,000 British workers by Randstad NV revealed that 9% of British workers commute for over 90 minutes each way.
 7.5% of the Survey's correspondents worked during their commute, with 18% of them believing that smartphones and tablets have made this easier.

 A BBC article in 2013 highlighted multiple reasons for extreme commutes, including lifestyle choice (living in the country and pursuing a London career), relocation of employers, and people increasing their search area when looking for work after redundancy.

+China

+As a result of China's rapid urbanization, cities have grown larger, but largely remained monocentric, increasing commute times drastically.
+According to a 2022 survey, many Chinese cities have high proportions of their population who commute an hour or more each day, including 30% of Beijingers, and 18% of Shanghainese.
+This has been attributed to inadequate transit expansion and job centralization.
+Chinese cities have been trying to build "15 minute cities" in polycentric areas, and improving public transit to address this.